-Baby car seat installation can be difficult.
-Here we give tips on fitting children’s car seats; with a guide to safety and information on the various types.
+Installing a baby car seat can be difficult.
+Here we give tips on fitting children’s car seats, safety and information on the various types.

 Choosing the right baby car seat and fitting it correctly go hand in hand.
 Common fitting problems can include twisted seatbelts, loose harnesses, not all Isofix points being connected and seatbelts sitting incorrectly on your child.